andreigi/oliodigest/_posts/2019-06-28-why-i-use-default-ichimoku-kinko-hyo-settings-for-trading.md

 categories: [trading, technical analysis]
 ---

-People ask me from time to <a href="http://test.com" rel="external nofollow">time</a> why I use the standard settings so now I will explain myself so that I will not repeat again.
+People ask me from time to time why I use the standard settings so now I will explain myself so that I will not repeat again.

 I don’t recommend Ichimoku for newbie traders.
 Because it’s like driving a car without knowing how and why the engine works or why brakes work or why speedily turning around a corner is bad.